Zsync – A File Transfer Utility To Download Only The New Parts Of A File

 Please be mindful that zsync is only useful if people offer zsync downloads.
 Currently, Debian, Ubuntu (all flavours) ISO images are available as .zsync downloads.
 For example, visit the following link.

-As you may noticed, Ubuntu 18.04 LTS daily build is available as direct ISO and .zsync file.
-If you download .ISO file, you have to download the full ISO whenever the ISO gets new updates.
-But, if you download .zsync file, the Zsync will download only the new changes in future.
-You don’t need to download the whole ISO image each time.
+As you may noticed, Ubuntu 19.04 daily build is available as direct ISO and .zsync file.
+If you choose .ISO version, you have to download the full ISO whenever the ISO gets new updates.
+But, if you download .zsync file, the Zsync will download only the new changes in the file.
+You don’t need to download the whole ISO image every time.

 A .zsync file contains a meta-data needed by zsync program.
 This file contains the pre-calculated checksums for the rsync algorithm; it is generated on the server, once, and is then used by any number of downloaders.
 To download a .zsync file using Zsync client program, all you have to do: